stephenlepisto/designpatternexamples/docs/iterator.md

 including the ability to easily iterate over the contents of the containers.

-Other programming languages such as C# have varying degrees of built-in support for iterators over containers.
-For example, in C#, all containers can provide an iterator over the contents of the container.
-Again, in general you should use the built-in containers provided by the language whenever possible to take advantage of well-tested code, including the iterators.
+Other programming languages have varying degrees of built-in support for iterators over containers.
+For example, in C# or Python, all containers can provide an iterator over the contents of the container.
+Again, in general, you should use the built-in containers provided by the language whenever possible to take advantage of well-tested code, including the iterators.

 A non-object-oriented kind of iterator uses an opaque token to represent the index into the data.
 A function retrieves this token pointing to the